Doctor of Education in Instructional Leadership

-- Review of application materials begins March 1.
-All admission requirements must be received by the Office of Graduate Studies at least one month prior to the beginning of classes for the first course in each cohort sequence.
+- Review of application materials begins March 1 and continues through mid-August.
+All admission requirements must be received by the Office of Graduate Admissions at least one month prior to the beginning of classes for the first course in each cohort sequence.

-- This program is based on a cohort model that accepts students every other year (Fall 2013, Fall 2015, etc.).
+- This program is based on a cohort model that accepts students every other year.

-All candidates who enter degree or certificate programs in Education and Educational Psychology at Western Connecticut State University are required to purchase a Tk20 license before or during the first week of class.
-Tk20 is part of Westconn’s assessment system and essential for continuous accreditation.
-Information about purchasing the license is at this link: http://cthe.wcsu.edu (lower left).
-If you have questions please contact Dr. Catherine O’Callaghan E&EP Chair, email@example.com
+All candidates who enter degree or certificate programs in Education and Educational Psychology at Western Connecticut State University are required to purchase a Live Text license before or during the first week of class.
+This data management system is part of WCSU’s assessment process and essential for continuous accreditation.
+All key assessments for courses must be uploaded to Live Text in order for a student to receive a grade for the designated courses.
+Information about purchasing the license will be included in an admissions letter.
+If you have questions, please contact Dr. Catherine O’Callaghan, E&EP Chair, firstname.lastname@example.org.

 Admission Requirements to the Certificate for Intermediate Administration and Supervision (Endorsement #092)

 The following three requirements were set forth by the CSDE for admission to a program for a Certificate for Intermediate Administration and Supervision.
 These criteria must be met by all applicants:

 1. hold a master’s degree in education or a related field from an accredited institution